FractalsAndFlowers/lpthw/README.md

 # lpthw
-Learning Python via the instruction of "Learn Python 3 the Hard Way" by Zed A. Shaw
+Learning Python via the instruction of "Learn Python 3 the Hard Way" by Zed A. Shaw.

+Contents include completed exercises and study drills.